-It’s courgette season here in Northern Europe and I have been making these amazing courgette fritters on repeat because we have been getting so, so many in our local farmer’s box 🤗.
-When I was younger – my mum always told me that courgette (or zucchini as we call it here in Germany) is tasteless.
+I have been making these amazing courgette fritters on repeat because we have been getting so, so many in our local farmer’s box 🤗.
+When I was younger – my mum always told me that courgette is tasteless.
 I always, always strongly disagreed with her.
 Perhaps you can see from this snippet of conversation that I did not like courgettes when I was a child 😂.
-Luckily for me (and the content of my local farmer’s box), things have changed.
+Luckily for me, things have changed.

 I continue to believe that courgettes are not tasteless but I have found that they greatly enhance and make dishes – like the one today 😉.
-These courgette fritters are a perfect summer lunch recipe.
-They are quick to throw together, easily fried off and they store well in the fridge for days to come.
-I also used buckwheat flour to hold them together, which makes them naturally gluten-free.
-The raita brings the entire dish perfectly together due to its cooling effects of the added cucumber.
+These zucchini fritters are a perfect lunch recipe.
+They are quick to throw together, easily fried off, and store well in the fridge for days to come.
+Could you freeze these zucchini fritters?
+Absolutely as well.

 Courgette